nasa/cumulus-dashboard/README.md

 ```bash
   $ npm run seed-database
 ```

-And the cumulus API can be started.
+And the cumulus API can be run locally in a terminal window.
+This allows a dashboard to connect at `localhost:5001`
 ```bash
   $ npm run serve-api
 ```